Privacy Policy

 1. Introduction

 Signuply.io Sp. z o.o. with registered office in Łódź at ul.
-Semaforowa 9, 92-632 Łódź, Poland, Tax ID (NIP): 7282889300, REGON: 529657839, KRS: 0001127475 (hereinafter referred to as "we," "our," or "Signuply") provides AI-powered business automation services, including email routing and classification, AI voice agents, workflow automation, and related tools.
+Semaforowa 9, 92-632 Łódź, Poland, Tax ID (NIP): 7282889300, REGON: 529657839, KRS: 0001127475 (hereinafter referred to as "we," "our," or "Signuply") provides AI-powered business automation services, including: AI website chat and lead capture (Signuply Chat), AI voice agents (Signuply Voice), email routing and classification, workflow automation, and related tools.

 This Privacy Policy explains how we collect, use, and protect your personal data when you use any of our services — whether through our platform, integrations, or directly via our website.